Syncing 10,000 leads/mo? GET A DEMO

 Edit and extend

 When a boost is still running but performance is dropping, open the active boost, and choose Edit Boost.
-This either increases the budget or refreshes the creative (new cover photo, revised headline).
+This either increases the budget or refreshes the creative with a new cover photo, revised headline, or enhanced images using photo and image editing tools.

 Facebook treats these changes as a light reset, letting you retain existing social proof while giving the algorithm fresh signals.